-Mediterranean climate zones would include areas such as the southern and central coast of California, Greece, the Algerian Coast, and other areas like Italy and Israel.
-Typically, these regions are characterized by precipitation periods of about four months per year.
-This climate zone, like the tropical climate zone, is well-suited to the ambient air temperature driving force available.
-Generally, the same rules apply with regards to which flow natural draft and forced draft ambient air vaporizers become economical choices.
+Mediterranean climate zones include areas such as the southern and central coast of California, Greece, the Algerian Coast, and other areas like Italy and Israel.
+These regions are characterized by precipitation periods of about four months per year.
+This climate zone, like the tropical climate zone, is wellsuited to the ambient air temperature driving force available.
+The same rules generally apply regarding which vaporizers become economical choices.